c3g/GenPipes/README.md

 ================
 This repository holds several bioinformatics pipelines developed at [McGill University and Génome Québec Innovation Centre](http://gqinnovationcenter.com) (MUGQIC).

-Visit our [wiki](https://biowiki.atlassian.net/wiki/display/PS/Pipeline+Space+Home) for an overview of the various pipelines.

 MUGQIC pipelines consist of Python scripts which create a list of jobs running Bash commands.
 Those scripts support dependencies between jobs and smart restart mechanism if some jobs fail during pipeline execution.
 Jobs can be submitted in different ways: by sending those jobs to a PBS scheduler like Torque or by creating a Bash script running a series of commands in batch.
 Job commands and parameters can be modified through several configuration files.

 On this page: